 But having an IUD sucked.

-Although I can't say with 100% certainty that my IUD is to blame, after the insertion, I started to lose my hair, began getting crippling migraines every month (reported by 16% of people who have adverse reactions to Mirena), and got gorgeous cystic acne all over my face.
+Although I can't say with 100% certainty that my IUD is to blame, after the insertion, I started to lose my hair, began getting crippling migraines every month (reported by 16% of people who have adverse reactions to Mirena in the US), and got gorgeous cystic acne all over my face.
 For me, it was clear that my IUD had to GTFO after a year of hoping the symptoms would go away.

 Other people might choose to have their IUDs removed because they don't like not getting a regular period, they want to get pregnant, or the monthly cramping is too annoying.
 But getting your IUD out is almost as big of a decision as it is to get one in.
 So you should give it some serious thought before pulling the trigger — or string.

 The good news: Getting your IUD out doesn't hurt nearly as badly as it does going in.
 In my experience, it didn't hurt at all.
 That's because, when you get an IUD inserted, sometimes doctors have to dilate your cervix to get it in there.
-But when it gets removed, "we very rarely have to do anything more than just gently pull on the strings," says Shree Chanchani, MD, a gynecologist and clinical assistant professor in the Department of Obstetrics and Gynecology at NYU Langone Medical Center.
+But when it gets removed, "we very rarely have to do anything more than just gently pull on the strings," says Shree Chanchani, MD, a gynaecologist and clinical assistant professor in the Department of Obstetrics and Gynaecology at NYU Langone Medical Centre.

 Once the freaky piece of plastic comes out, things may get interesting.
 Just like getting an IUD in, having yours taken out can come with side effects — whether you're on the copper IUD or one with hormones, such as the Mirena.
 Many women experience spotting or cramping after their IUD comes out, but that's usually normal and can be caused by the device physically brushing against the inside of your vagina, Dr. Chanchani says.